juancruzperalta/seminario-react/README.md

 - The trailer connect with youtube to view a serie trailer.
 - Button to close trailer is add.
 - Add timeout for this trailer, is this didn't open, the message has view

+## PROX
+- Add the JWT in login and register.
+- Add the backend (for JWT and BD)